Mother: Princess Alice of Battenburg

 After his parents' separation in 1930, Philip is sent to England and raised there by his maternal grandmother and uncle.

-Is a fourth cousin of his wife, the Queen and like her is a great-great-grandchild of Queen Victoria.
+Is a fourth cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.
+He is also Queen Victoria's oldest living great-great-grandchild.

 His interests are painting, the environment, horses, flying and writing.
 He has written books on birds, the environment, carriage driving and other subjects.

-After earning his RAF wings in 1953, Prince Philip logged over 5,900 hours in 59 different types of aircraft over the next 44 years.
+After earning his RAF wings in 1953, Prince Philip logged more than 5,900 hours in 59 different types of aircraft over the next 44 years.

 His full title is HRH The Prince Philip, Duke of Edinburgh, Earl of Merioneth and Baron Greenwich, Knight of the Garter, Knight of the Thistle, Order of Merit, Knight Grand Cross of the Order of the British Empire, Companion of the Order of Australia, Companion of The Queen's Service Order, Privy Counsellor.